jmahler/ldd/README.md

 This is a collection Linux device drivers examples.

-Many of the examples are derived from two Linux device driver books.
-In particular Linux Device Drivers (2005) and Essential Linux Device Drivers (2008).
+Many of the examples are derived from two Linux device driver books: Linux Device Drivers (2005) and Essential Linux Device Drivers (2008).

+# INDEX

+  - hello - the simplest driver, just prints a message

 ## Required Packages